michael081906/Robotic-polishing/README.md

 cd <path to repository>
 mkdir docs
 cd docs
-doxygen -g Midterm
+doxygen -g Robotic-polishing
 ```
-open the Midterm file(which is a configuration file of doxygen), and modify input tag into
+open the Robotic-polishing file(which is a configuration file of doxygen), and modify input tag into

 INPUT                  = ../include ../src ../test

 and then save the file.
-Back to terminal and type:
+Go back to the terminal and type:
 ```
-doxygen Midterm
+doxygen Robotic-polishing
 ```
 find an index.html in ./html directory, which can be viewed on web browser.